felixgwilliams/nbwipers/README.md

 By using nbwipers or nbstripout as a git filter, the problematic parts of the notebook are removed from the version of the file that git sees, while leaving your working copy intact.

+## Note on pre-commit for Windows users

+Using the above pre-commit hook requires compiling nbwipers from source.
+If you do not have rust installed on your system, pre-commit can create a temporary rust installation to do the compilation, but this can fail on Windows if the [prerequisites](https://rust-lang.github.io/rustup/installation/windows-msvc.html) for the MSVC toolchain are not met.

+Running the [rustup](https://rustup.rs/) installer will give you an opportunity to automatically install the prerequisites.
+Once you do this and get a working rust installation, pre-commit will use that to compile.

+An alternative is install rust [rustup](https://rustup.rs/), but customize the installation to specify `x86_64-pc-windows-gnu` as the default host triple.
+This way you do not need to install the multi-gigabyte MSVC dependencies.

 ## Acknowledgements

 nbwipers relies on inspiration and code from several projects.